my1396/Econ-Study/_posts/2026-03-02-Norsk-Subjunksjoner.md

 Det virker *som om* det kommer til å regne.
 → It seems *as if* it is going to rain.

+Mari har lengre utdanning *enn* det Muzzi har.
+→ Mari has more education than Muzzi has.

 --------------------------------------------------------------------------------